-This is the essential (and mind blowing!) guide to desire we wish we’d had when we first started out looking into why we’d lost our sex drive…
+So here are the 7 tips I wish I’d had when I first started out looking into why I’d lost my sex drive…

 #1: Don’t panic

 Experiencing a dip in desire is SO common- you aren’t alone.

 It is totally normal to have periods where you just don’t fancy sex– whether that’s temporary, or on a longer term basis.
 Our desire to have sex goes up and down in response to what’s going on in our lives.

 Nearly HALF of all women have experienced low sexual desire in their lifetimes.
 It’s the most common sexual ‘problem’ women report that they face.

 But it’s odd that we frame it as a “sexual problem” because….